zach-lawless/coms6998-project/README.md

 # Results Summary

-The following table contains the performance metrics associated with the experiments that we performed.
+The following table contains the performance metrics associated with the experiments that we performed on the SST2 dataset.

 | Dataset | Epochs | Batch Size | Learning Scheme | Learning Rate | Adapter | Scheduler | Validation Loss | Validation Accuracy |
 |---------|--------|------------|-----------------|---------------|---------|-----------|-----------------|---------------------|